 Don’t sign something you don’t understand and get advice from a neutral party when you can.

 It may help, the next time you’re out there reading and researching, to remember:

 Distributors sell to other companies.

 Just acknowledging this ground level distinction can clear up a lot of the confusion in the discussion of film distribution, especially as it is so rapidly evolving.

-Anna Darrah is an experienced film buyer, negotiating with and licensing 800+ films in her 12 years working for Gaiam and Spiritual Cinema Circle.
-She is currently the head programmer for Illuminate Film Festival.
+Anna Darrah is an experienced film buyer, negotiating with and licensing 800+ films while working for Gaiam and Spiritual Cinema Circle.
+She is currently Head of Development for Film Nest Studios.